mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

 ## POJOs - Plain Old Java Objects

-The 3.5 release of the driver adds POJO support via the [`PojoCodec`]({{<apiref "org/bson/codecs/pojo/PojoCodec.html">}}), which allows for direct serialization of POJOs and Java Beans to and from BSON.
-Internally, each `PojoCodec` utilizes a [`ClassModel`]({{<apiref "org/bson/codecs/pojo/ClassModel.html">}}) instance to store metadata about how the POJO should be serialized.
+The 3.5 release of the driver adds POJO support via the [`PojoCodecProvider`]({{<apiref "org/bson/codecs/pojo/PojoCodecProvider.html">}}), which allows for direct serialization of POJOs and Java Beans to and from BSON.
+Internally, the `Codec` for each POJO utilizes a
+[`ClassModel`]({{<apiref "org/bson/codecs/pojo/ClassModel.html">}}) instance to store metadata about how the POJO should be serialized.

 A `ClassModel` for a POJO includes: